-- (a) What types of surveillance data will be collected, captured, recorded, intercepted, or retained by the surveillance technology; - (b) What surveillance data may be inadvertently collected during the authorized uses of the surveillance technology, and what measures will be taken to minimize the inadvertent collection of data; and - (c) How inadvertently collected surveillance data will be expeditiously identified and deleted - (4) Data Protection: What safeguards will be used to protect surveillance data from unauthorized access, including encryption and access control mechanisms. - (5) Data Retention: Insofar as the privacy of the public can be severely compromised by the longterm storage of mass surveillance data, what rules and procedures will govern the retention of surveillance data, including those governing: - (a) For what limited time period, if any, surveillance data will be retained.
-Such information shall include a statement explaining why the designated retention period is no greater than that which is absolutely necessary to achieve the specific purpose(s) enumerated in the Surveillance Use Policy: - (b) What specific conditions must be met to retain surveillance data beyond the retention period stated in Section 2(C)(5)(a); - (c) By what process surveillance data will be regularly deleted after the retention period stated in Section 2(C)(5)(a) elapses and what auditing procedures will be implemented to ensure data is not improperly retained; - (6) Surveillance Data Sharing: If a municipal entity is seeking authorization to share access to surveillance technology or surveillance data with any other governmental agencies, departments, bureaus, divisions, or units, it shall detail: - (a) How it will require that the collection, retention, and storage of surveillance data be conducted in compliance with the principles set forth in 28 C.F.R.
-Part 23, including by not limited to 28 C.F.R.
-Part 23.20(a), which states that a government entity operating a surveillance program "shall collect and maintain criminal intelligence information concerning an individual only if there is reasonable suspicion that the individual is involved in criminal conduct or activity and the information is relevant to that criminal conduct or activity."
+- (a) Where applicable, what types of surveillance data will be collected, captured, recorded, intercepted, or retained by the surveillance equipment; - (b) Where applicable, what surveillance data may be inadvertently collected during the authorized uses of the surveillance equipment, and what measures will be taken to minimize the inadvertent collection of data; and - (c) Where applicable, how inadvertently collected surveillance data will be expeditiously identified and deleted. - (5) Data Protection: Where applicable, what safeguards will be used to protect surveillance data from unauthorized access, including encryption and access control mechanisms. - (6) Data Retention: Where applicable, insofar as the privacy of the public can be severely compromised by the long-term storage of mass surveillance data, what rules and procedures will govern the retention of surveillance data, including those governing:

-- (b) Which governmental agencies, departments, bureaus, divisions, or units will be approved for (i) surveillance technology sharing, and for (ii) surveillance data sharing; - (c) How such sharing is necessary for the stated purpose and use of the surveillance technology; - (d) How it will ensure any entity sharing access to the surveillance technology or surveillance data complies with the applicable Surveillance Use Policy and does not further disclose the surveillance data to unauthorized persons and entities; and - (e) What processes will be used to seek approval of future surveillance technology or surveillance data sharing agreements from the municipal entity and City Council. - (7) Demands for Access to Surveillance Data: What legal standard must be met by government entities or third parties seeking or demanding access to surveillance data. - (8) Auditing and Oversight: What mechanisms will be implemented to ensure the Surveillance Use Policy is followed, including what independent persons or entities will be given oversight authority, and what legally enforceable sanctions will be put in place for violations of the policy. - (9) Complaints: What procedures will be put in place by which members of the public can register complaints or concerns, or submit questions about the deployment or use of a specific surveillance technology, and how the municipal entity will ensure each question and complaint is responded to in a timely manner.
+- (a) For what limited time period, if any, surveillance data will be retained.
+Such information shall include a statement explaining why the designated retention period is no greater than that which is absolutely necessary to achieve the specific purpose(s) enumerated in the Military/Surveillance Equipment Use Policy; - (b) What specific conditions must be met to retain surveillance data beyond the retention period stated in Section 2(C)(5)(a); - (c) By what process surveillance data will be regularly deleted after the retention period stated in Section 2(C)(5)(a) elapses and what auditing procedures will be implemented to ensure data is not improperly retained; - (7) Surveillance Data Sharing: Where applicable, if a municipal entity is seeking authorization to share access to surveillance data with any other governmental agencies, departments, bureaus, divisions, or units, it shall detail: - (a) How it will require that the collection, retention, and storage of surveillance data be conducted in compliance with the principles set forth in 28 C.F.R.
+Part 23, including but not limited to 28 C.F.R.
+Part 23.20(a), which states that a government entity operating a surveillance program "shall collect and maintain criminal intelligence information concerning an individual only if there is reasonable suspicion that the individual is involved in criminal conduct or activity and the information is relevant to that criminal conduct or activity." - (b) Which governmental agencies, departments, bureaus, divisions, or units will be approved for surveillance data sharing; - (c) How such surveillance data sharing is necessary for the stated purpose and use of the surveillance equipment; - (d) How it will ensure any entity receiving access to the surveillance data complies with the applicable Military/Surveillance Equipment Use Policy and does not further disclose the surveillance data to unauthorized persons and entities; and - (e) What processes will be used to seek approval of future surveillance data sharing agreements from the municipal entity and City Council. - (8) Demands for Access to Surveillance Data: Where applicable, what legal standard must be met by government entities or third parties seeking or demanding access to surveillance data. - (9) Auditing and Oversight: What mechanisms will be implemented to ensure the Military/Surveillance Equipment Use Policy is followed, including what independent persons or entities will be given oversight authority, and what legally enforceable sanctions will be put in place for violations of the policy. - (10) Complaints: What procedures will be put in place by which members of the public can register complaints or concerns, or submit questions about the deployment or use of a specific type of military or surveillance equipment, and how the municipal entity will ensure each question and complaint is responded to in a timely manner.